 The police and Manitoba Public Insurance have entirely different responsibilities.
 The police are primarily interested in whether both drivers obeyed criminal and traffic laws.
 We need the information to assess who was at fault and to confirm both drivers met the conditions of their insurance policy.

 If your vehicle can’t be driven from the scene of a collision because of damage, you’ll need to have it towed.
-If the collision occurred in Winnipeg, we will assist you by arranging a tow directly to our compound.
-Simply call 204-985-7000and provide us with the details of the collision.
+If the collision occurred in Winnipeg, we will assist you by arranging a tow with Champion Towing directly to our compound.
+Simply call 204-985-7000 and provide us with the details of the collision.

 For towing outside Winnipeg and Brandon, but within Manitoba, call 1-800-665-2410.
-If we’re closed and your vehicle isn’t driveable, you can arrange your own towing.
-We will reimburse you for reasonable towing and storage costs.
+If we’re closed and your vehicle isn’t drivable, you can arrange your own towing.
+We will reimburse you for the reasonable towing and storage costs to the nearest accredited repair.

 Outside Manitoba, contact a local towing company to make arrangements.
 The local tower is required to tow the vehicle to the storage facility closest to where the collision occurred.

-Basic Autopac covers replacement transportation in three situations:
+Basic Autopac covers replacement transportation in two situations:

 1. When your vehicle is stolen.
-Your Basic Autopac insurance covers you, but there is a 72-hour waiting period after the theft before replacement transportation will be covered.
+Your Basic Autopac insurance covers replacement transportation after a 72-hour waiting period.

 Our Commercial Claims department handles losses involving heavy vehicles and specialized equipment.